-Sexual Assault Awareness and Prevention Presentations to Fraternity and Sorority Members- Each fall, the Office of Equal Opportunity and Affirmative Action in partnership with the Office of the Dean of Students meets with fraternity and sorority members to talk about Title IX and sexual misconduct.
+Sexual Assault Awareness and Prevention Presentations to Fraternity and Sorority Members-Each fall and spring, the Office of Equal Opportunity and Affirmative

+Each fall and spring, the Office of Equal Opportunity and Affirmative Action in partnership with the Office of the Dean of Students meets with fraternity and sorority members to talk about Title IX and sexual misconduct.
 Definitions are provided as well as university policies and expectations for bystander intervention.